NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

     # tracing:
     #   catalyst:
     #     _type: catalyst
-    #     project: "pdm-test" # You can replace this with your preferred project name
+    #     project: "alm-test" # You can replace this with your preferred project name
-    #     dataset: "pdm-dataset" # You can replace this with your preferred dataset name
+    #     dataset: "alm-dataset" # You can replace this with your preferred dataset name
 ...
 ```